-Key audit matter Action Impairment of non-financial assets, including investments in subsidiaries The group's non-financial asset comprises of property, plant and equipment.
-In view of the recurring losses and difficult industry conditions with COVID-19, Management performed an impairment assessment of its non-financial assets including investments in subsidiaries.
+Key audit matter Action Impairment of non-financial assets, including investments in subsidiaries The Group's non- financial asset comprise of buildings on leasehold land, vessels, machinery and equipment and right-of-use assets and the Company's investment in subsidiaries, including non-trade advances extended to the subsidiaries.
 The Audit and Risk Committee has reviewed the Management assessment and discussed with auditors on the methodology of Management's impairment assessment.
-The Audit and Risk Committee concurred with the Management's assessment Assessment of allowance on doubtful trade receivables and found that the allowance for impairment loss is adequate.
-The Group records impairment losses in accordance with SFRS(I) 9,where impairment losses are now based on expected credit loss (ECL) rather than incurred loss model.
-The Audit and Risk Committee has reviewed the Management's assessment of allowance for doubtful debts and discussed with the auditors on their review of the reasonableness.
-The Audit and Risk Committee concurred with the Management's assessment on the allowance for doubtful debt and found that allowance for doubtful debt and found that allowance for doubtful debt is adequate.
+The Audit and Risk Committee concurred with the Management's assessment and found the allowance for impairment loss is adequate.
+Recoverability of trade and other receivables The Group records impairment losses in accordance with SFR(I) 9, where the impairment losses are now based on expected credit loss(ECL) rather than incurred loss model.
+The Audit and Risk Committee has reviewed the Management's assessment of allowance for doubtful debts and discussed with auditors on their review of the reasonableness.
+The Audit and Risk Committee concurred with the Management's assessment on the allowance for doubtful debt and found the allowance for doubtful debt is adequate.

-The aggregate amount of audit and non-audit fees paid or payable to the external auditors, Foo Kon Tan LLP, for FY2020 are \$\$164,500 and \$\$47,100 respectively.
+The aggregate amount of audit and non-audit fees paid or payable to the external auditors, Foo Kon Tan LLP, for FY2022 are S\$210,300 and S\$62,100 respectively.
 The ARC has undertaken a review of the volume and nature of the non-audit services provided by the external auditors to the Group and is satisfied that the nature and extent of such services will not prejudice the independence and objectivity of the external auditors.
 The ARC has recommended to the Board the nomination of Foo Kon Tan LLP for re-appointment as auditors of the Company at the forthcoming AGM.
 The Group has also complied with Rules 712 and 715 of the Catalist Rules in relation to the appointment of its external auditors.